Compare Current 30-Year Mortgage Rates in February 2025

 • You need cash for a major renovation or life expense.
 You can spread out the cost of an expensive home improvement project with a 30-year fixed-rate cash-out refinance.

 The process for refinancing a home is usually very similar to applying for any mortgage, with one big exception: streamline refinance loans.
 They’re called “streamline” because they’re faster and have far fewer hoops to jump through compared with standard refinances.
-The main catch, though, is that they can only be used to refinance a VA loan into a new VA loan, or to refinance an FHA loan into a new FHA loan.
+The main catch, though, is that they can only be used to refinance a VA loan into a new VA loan, or an FHA loan into a new FHA loan.

 Both purchase and refinance closing costs usually run about 2% to 6% of the loan amount.